Anatoly1010/Atomize/atomize/documentation/awg_functions.md

 Output: none.
 Example: awg_add_phase('P0', add_phase = pi) adds pi radians to the 'P0' pulse.
 ```
 This function should be called with two keyword arguments, namely name and add_phase.
 The first argument specifies the name of the pulse as a string.
 The second argument defines a value of phase in radians to add.
 The main purpose of the function is phase cycling.
 Please note, that the function does not update the AWG card. [awg_update()](#awg_update) should be called to apply changes.
+The function has no meaning for the 'Sequence' card mode.
+One should redefine all the sequence instead.
 ### awg_reset()
 ```python3
 awg_reset()
 Arguments: none; Output: none.
 Example: awg_reset() resets all the pulses to their initial state and updates the AWG card.
 ```
 The function switches the AWG card back to the initial state in which it was in at the start of the experiment.
 This function can be called only without arguments.
 It includes the complete functionality of [awg_pulse_reset()](#awg_pulse_reset), but also immediately updates the AWG card as it is done by calling [awg_update()](#awg_update).
+The function has no meaning for the 'Sequence' card mode.
+One should redefine all the sequence instead.
 ### awg_pulse_reset(*pulses)
 ```python3
 awg_pulse_reset(*pulses)
 Arguments: none or string of pulse names; Output: none.
 Example: awg_pulse_reset('P1') resets the pulse named 'P1' to its initial state.
 ```
 The function switches the AWG card back to the initial state in which it was in at the start of the experiment.
 This function can be called with either no argument or with a list of comma separated pulse names.
 If no argument is given all pulses are reset to their initial states.
 If there is one argument or a list of comma separated pulse names only the listed pulses are returned back to the initial state.
 The function does not update the AWG card, if you want to reset all pulses and and also update the AWG card use the function [awg_reset()](#awg_reset) instead.
+The function has no meaning for the 'Sequence' card mode.
+One should redefine all the sequence instead.
 ### awg_number_of_segments(*segments)
 ```python3
 awg_number_of_segments(*segments)